Taste the rainbow.

 4. Take a look at the top and sides.
 Any bare spots?
 Gently add some more sprinkles.

 That’s it!
-Congratulations.
-Good job.
+Congratulations!
+You have your own rainbow sprinkle funfetti cake.
 Don’t worry if it does not look perfect.
 It looks better than you think, and cake decorating can be tricky.
 And as always, feel free to reach out with any questions.

-Did you make a sprinkle cake?
+Did you decorate a rainbow sprinkle cake?
 How did it go?
 Share below.

 - 3 cups all-purpose flour